brainupdaters/drlm-common/specs/plugin.md

 ```

 - `name`: the name of the parameter
 - `required`: the actions where the parameter is required.
-If it's required and it's not provided when scheduling a job, the scheduling will fail
+If it's required and it's not provided when scheduling a job, the scheduling will fail.
+Setting it to true will make it required for all the actions

 ## Actions